 When we find a blind spot in which we have compromised our faith, we need to call it for what it is and repent, which means we really must change our ways.
 In Return to Justice, the story is told of World Vision confronting its own way of defining the poor in terms of what they lack.
 They realized this definition did not live up to a biblical view of humanity.
 They repented of their way of defining poverty and developed one that is biblically-theologically correct: the poor are now defined as fully capable and worthy to be listened to and partnered with.

 Rah and Vanderpol’s Return to Justice is an excellent prophetic word to the North American church.
 We can follow along and learn from the stories of six ministries and movements as they move from one understanding of how to promote justice and mercy to another.
 We see them mature in their understanding of the systemic issues which, if not addressed, will mean that the traditional handouts will always be necessary.
-It reminds me of the old aphorism “Give a man a fish and you feed him for a day.
-Teach a man to fish and you feed him forever.”
+It reminds me of the old aphorism “Give a man a fish, and you feed him for a day.
+Teach a man to fish, and you feed him for a lifetime.”
 Return to Justice covers topics such as:

 - what individuals can do personally to promote social justice,

 - what organizations and groups can do to speak prophetically to our society, and

 - what we can do within the church locally and globally to model God’s justice within our own church communities.

 Some self-reflection among Evangelicals has already started in the United States, and could at least be a starting point for Canadian Evangelicals.
 An Evangelical Manifesto was issued in Washington in 2008.
 It isn’t perfect, and it has been critiqued by Albert Mohler, Richard John Neuhaus, and Roger Olson (part 1) and (part 2).
 Nevertheless, it is an important document to spark creative self-reflection.

 The Evangelical Manifesto reports that some of the sins we need to repent of are:

 - racial and ethnic separation in our churches